Two Atheists philosophers:

 Challenger, You don’t have to believe it, but being dismissive of what you don’t know is not intellectually honest either.

-Damien Marie AtHope, James Gray claiming to know does right?
+Damien Marie AtHope, Challenger claiming to know does right?
 You made a truth claim it seemed to me unless you are restating it as a personal view and not a TRUTH claim?

 Challenger, I wrote my master’s thesis about this issue to some extent.
 Two New Stoic Ethical Theories (Free Ebook, updated 12/11/10).
 What was the truth claim that you question exactly?